espruino/EspruinoDocs/modules/Cron.md

 ## Reference

 See Linux Cron and Crontab man pages for more info.
-See DateExt module for local time configuration.
+See [DateExt](/DateExt) module for local time configuration.

 ## Using

-* APPEND_USES: Cron.js
-* APPEND_USES: DateExt.js
+* APPEND_USES: Cron.js,DateExt.js